 - Monu accepts publishers with over 10,000 PV but requires most web traffic to come from the US, UK, Canada, Australia, and other top-tier nations.
 Mostly accepts English-language content-based websites.

-- The Propel program has some peculiar requirements, including only accepting WordPress or Blogger sites, a 300px sidebar, six minimum ad slots, approval by major ad tech, and a $99 setup fee.
+- The Propel program has some unique requirements, including acceptance of only WordPress or Blogger sites, a 300px sidebar, a minimum of six ad slots, approval by major ad tech platforms, and a $99 setup fee.

-- It has a 65-day payment schedule; PayPal’s minimum threshold is $ 10 USD.
+- It has a 65-day payment schedule, and PayPal’s minimum threshold is $10 USD.

 - This platform isn’t ideal for control freaks, as you need to consult your rep before making any changes.

-- The onboarding process is suboptimal due to its reliance on manual setups, video conferences, and lengthy optimization processes.
+- The onboarding process is suboptimal due to its reliance on manual setup, video conferences, and lengthy optimization.

-The $99 setup fee is the worst and weirdest downside.
+The $99 setup fee is the most significant and unusual downside.
 But Monumetric is an acceptable monetization option for web publishers with over 10,000 PV.

 Quality traffic and content are essential.
 Plus, it’s an ideal alternative to Ezoic and AdSense—still one of the best CPM ad networks for small publishers.